Build Your First Chrome Extension: Step by Step

 | Content → Background | chrome.runtime.sendMessage() | Background listens with chrome.runtime.onMessage |

-The important detail: content scripts and the popup share the same chrome.runtime.sendMessage API to send messages, but they run in completely different contexts.
-Content scripts run inside the webpage's context (with some isolation), while the popup runs in the extension's context.
+Here's the detail that confuses people: content scripts and the popup both use chrome.runtime.sendMessage to send messages, but they run in completely different contexts.
+Content scripts live inside the webpage (with some isolation).
+The popup lives in the extension's own context.
+They might as well be on different planets, connected only by this message-passing bridge.
+Once that clicks, the whole architecture makes sense.

 chrome://extensions/ - Enable Developer mode (toggle in the top right)